 Russian commentators focus on the military infrastructure in the Arctic in recent weeks.
-One point of interest is the growing base known as the "Arctic Trefoil," situated on Alexandra Land in the Franz Josef Land archipelago.
-One article suggests that this base is becoming a site of increasing concern for the United States' Arctic planners.
-Another recently published piece gives a broader overview of the potential for the Arctic to be a region of military competition and contention.
+One point of interest is the growing base known as the "Arctic Trefoil," situated on Alexandra Land in the Franz Josef Land

 In an article in Voenno-promyshlennyi kur'er, Vitaly Orlov discusses the "Arctic Trefoil" (or "Arctic Shamrock") Military Base-the northernmost military base in the world and a major infrastructure project for the Russian armed forces in the Arctic region.51 He argues that American experts are growing increasingly concerned about the base, especially given the newly commissioned Nagurskoye Airfield, which will be able to host aircraft as large as strategic bombers.
 Orlov states, "The Russian military base... can turn into an object from which key elements of the American missile attack warning system can be suddenly and powerfully attacked."